Why I Quit Being a Baha’i

 – Me, trying to fake believing in “God”

-This is laughably far from the definition of a deity that most religions espouse.
+I know, I know… my definition of “God” is laughably far from the definition of a deity that most religions espouse.
 For example, my definition of “God” isn’t something you’d pray to, or fast for, or have any relationship with other than as a distant curiosity.

 Because of my non-belief, I consider myself a “secular” Baha’i.
 I appreciate the impact it had on me as a young person and having grown up.
 But mostly, I think that I would have been a good person even if my family weren’t Baha’i.